Disney invests in African science fiction cartoons

 He added that designers from Zimbabwe, Uganda, South Africa, Nigeria, Kenya and Egypt “will bring you their unique visions.”

-“Taking advantage of the magic of the world for Afrofuturism, which is motivated by Black Panther Marvel, and drawing inspiration from the continent’s rich history and diverse cultures, “each movie features a blend of ‘fantasy, futuristic technology, aliens, gods and monsters, action and adrenaline for audiences of all ages…'” he said.
+Drawing on the global fascination of Afro-Futurism, fueled by Marvel’s Black Panther, and drawing on the continent’s rich history and diverse cultures, each film features a blend of “fantasy, futuristic technology, aliens, gods and monsters., action and adrenaline for audiences of all ages…”, He said.

-South African studio Triggerfish will be lead producer and Peter Ramsey (Spider-Man: The New Generation), “Executing Producer”.
+South African studio Triggerfish will serve as lead producer and Peter Ramsey (Spider-Man: Into the Spider-Verse) will serve as ‘Executive Producer’.

 The announcement comes in time for the Annecy Festival, a major animated film event (until Saturday), which this year celebrates Africa, and for which “Disney recognizes the huge potential,” according to Orion Ross.

-Studio Mickey announced in December that it has partnered with African entertainment company Kogali to create a new sci-fi series that will air on Disney+ in 2022.
-Before (“Future” in Yoruba, a West African language), “happens in a futuristic version of Lagos, Nigeria.”
+Studio Mickey announced in December that it had partnered with African entertainment company Kogali to create a new sci-fi series that will air on Disney+ in 2022.
+Called “Iwago” (“future” in Yoruba, a West African language), “it is set in a version of Futuristic from Lagos, Nigeria”